er2/QueryTemplates/README.md

 1. The expected input, in the form of OpenAPI, JSON Schema, OData, XSD etc.
 2. A database query
 3. A templating system such as Slick
-4. Database result to XML/JSON mapping, as defined by the SQL specification
+4. Database result to XML/JSON mapping, as defined by the [SQL](https://en.wikipedia.org/wiki/SQL/XML) [specification](https://en.wikipedia.org/wiki/SQL:2016)

+This example should speak for itself:

 ```yaml
 swagger: "2.0"